 10 Fun Ideas to Celebrate Earth Science Week

-Earth Science Week this year is October 11-17 Of course we should celebrate this magnificent globe that we live on!
-Instead of staying inside and making a craft, let’s get outside and enjoy our world.
+Celebrate Earth Science Week!
+Of course we should celebrate this magnificent globe that we live on!
+So let’s get outside and enjoy our world!
 Here are 10 ideas for easy excursions for

-- Earth science includes the water on our earth.
+2. Earth science includes studying the water on our earth.
 Visit a local lake/ocean.
 Even better, do it a couple times and make some observations.
-Is the water level the same as the last time you visited?
-Is it a dry season or a wet season for this body of water?
+What are the water levels?
+And is it a dry season or a wet season for this body of water?
 What might give you the answer to that?
 How does the moon impact the level of the ocean tides?